 When people get sick they rely on modern medicine to make them better and this is done without a second thought because they know that the manufacturers have spent years developing their products to ensure their effectiveness and safety.
 The animal health industry also invests huge resources in developing, testing and manufacturing safe, effective veterinary medicines and Europe has one of the world’s most stringent licensing systems for controlling medicines (see Bringing veterinary medicines to market).

-The links below give more detail on the 1-1-1 Concept and the benefits of a more harmonised system for Europe.
+The links below give more detail on how a single European marketing authorisation could work and the benefits of a more harmonised system for Europe.